openclimatefix/PVItaly/progress/SV_pilot.md

 We have saved a forecast from 2022-01-01 to 2022-10-01 at 15 minute time intervals to 4 hours ahead.

-The table below shows the forecast acuracy for each site.
+The table below shows the forecast accuracy for each site.

 |    | Location | Capacity [kW] | MAE [kW] |
 | ----------- | ----------- | --- | --- |